Breakthrough Supported Employment: top tips for employers -

 Address potential challenges proactively

-Be prepared to address problems such as sensory overload, communication difficulties, or changes in routine.
-You can offer solutions like:
+Be ready to address problems such as sensory overload, communication difficulties, or changes in routine.
+You could offer solutions like:

 • using noise-cancelling headphones